dennisinteractive/dennis_requirements/README.md

-dennis_requirements
+Dennis Requirements
 ===================

-Logical check-list against upgrade notes to ensure upgrade requirements are met
+Logical check-list against upgrade notes to ensure upgrade requirements are met.

+Requirements are created based on CHANGELOG.txt on Dennis Distro.